alex-courtis/way-displays/README.md

 <details><summary>MODE</summary><br>

-Caveat: selecting some modes may result in an unusable (blank screen, powered off) monitor.
-Select a different mode if this happens.
+Caveat: selecting some modes may result in an unusable (blank screen or powered off) monitor.
+Try a different mode if this happens.

 Resolution with highest refresh:
 ```yaml